coq/coq/doc/sphinx/language/extensions/arguments-command.rst

          the parameter name used in the function definition).
 Unless `rename` is specified, the list of :n:`@name`\s must be a prefix of the formal parameters, including all implicit arguments.  `_` can be used to skip over a formal parameter.
+         This declares the name as non-implicit if either `clear implicits` is declared or at least one other name is declared implicit in the same list of :n:`@name`\s.
          :token:`scope` can be either a scope name or its delimiting key.
 See :ref:`binding_to_scope`.

       `clear implicits`